ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Step 3: Clone the repository
 ____________________________

-This will create a local copy of the source code and instructions used by the computer to install it on your local computer.
+This will create a local copy of the source code (aka, cloning the repository) and instructions used by the computer to install it on your local computer.
 ::
   git clone https://bitbucket.org/calthorpe/urbanfootprint.git

 You will be asked for your bitbucket account name and password

+Downloading the materials might take a few minutes.

 If you type:
 ::
   ls

-You will now see an additonal item listed in the "home" folder of the account you're logged in with called "urbanfootprint"
+You will now see an additional item listed in the "home" folder of the account you're logged in with called "urbanfootprint."
+It will probably be blue text (in PuTTY) indicatign that it is actually a folder.

 Step 4: Run the installation script